engincansisman/engincansisman/README.md

 - 👋 Hi, I’m @engincansisman
 - 👀 I’m interested in Unity Engine, C# and Game design.
 - 🌱 I’m currently learning C#, Unity Engine and Game design.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on games scripts and maybe more info.
 - 📫 How to reach me  engincansisman01@gmail.com

 <!---